whatmakeart/whatmakeart.github.io/content/electronics/long-signal-wires.md

 ## Capacitors for Noise

-Use Cat 5 and one pair for power / GND and the other pair for signal and gnd.
-A 100 nf ceramic capacitor from the arduino input pin to ground can help filter out RF interference
+Use Cat 5 and one pair for power / GND and the other pair for signal and GND.
+A 100 nf ceramic capacitor from the [Arduino](../arduino/arduino-introduction.md) input pin to ground can help filter out RF interference

 ### Bypass Capacitors